 - 9) Another factor used for the allocation decision was the ability of a county population to sustain and/or recover from the disaster by raising or utilizing their own funds.
 For this purpose, the unmet need per capita was calculated.
 This method also accounts for the differences in population between rural and urban areas.
 For each county the unmet need per capita was calculated by dividing the unmet need amount by the population size. - 10) The allocation of funds involved a weighted combination of the unmet needs per county, the positive SoVI and the per capita unmet need for each county.
 To facilitate this a separate distribution percentage was determined for each of these three factors which were subsequently combined for a single distribution across all counties.
 The distributions for the 80% allocation (HUD Most Impacted Counties) and the 20% allocations (Impacted Counties and Most Impacted ZIP Codes were determined through the guidance provided by the Federal Register.
 Thus, for the 80% allocation group the distribution percentage based on unmet need plus resiliency was calculated for each county by taking the county unmet need plus resiliency and dividing it by the sum of the unmet need plus resiliency over all county in the 80% allocation group.
-Similarly, for the SoVI based distribution percentage of 1+(Raw SoVI Min(Raw

-SoVI)), the 1+(Raw SoVI - Min(Raw SoVI)) value for the county was divided by the sum of the 1+(Raw SoVI - Min(Raw SoVI)) values over all counties in the 80% allocation group which gives the distribution percentage for the positive SoVI scores.
+Similarly, for the SoVI based distribution percentage of 1+(Raw SoVI Min(Raw SoVI)) values over all county was divided by the sum of the 1+(Raw SoVI Min(Raw SoVI)) values over all county was divided by the sum of the 1+(Raw SoVI Min(Raw SoVI)) values over all county was divided by the sum of the 1+(Raw SoVI Min(Raw SoVI)) values over all county was divided by the sum of the 1+(Raw SoVI Min(Raw SoVI)) values over all county was divided by the sum of the 1+(Raw SoVI Min(Raw SoVI)) values over all counties in the 80% allocation group which gives the distribution percentage for the positive SoVI scores.
 Likewise, for the distribution percentage based on unmet needs per capita, the county per capita unmet need plus resiliency for a county was divided by the sum of the unmet need per capita value across all counties in the 80% allocation group (HUD Most Impacted Counties).
 An analogous process was used for the 20% allocation group (Impacted Counties and Most Impacted ZIP Codes).